Applications8 min read

 • You may need more than one round of correspondence.
 The examiner might not accept your first response, and you may need to file additional submissions or evidence.
 Each round takes time, so the earlier you start, the more room you have to work with.

 • Extensions are possible, but not guaranteed.
-In some circumstances, you can request an extension of time, but this involves additional fees and isn't always granted.
+In some circumstances, you can request an extension of time, but this involves additional fees and is not always granted.

 The best approach is to respond as early as possible.
-This gives you the flexibility to adjust your strategy if your initial response doesn't fully resolve the objection.
+This gives you the flexibility to adjust your strategy if your initial response does not fully resolve the objection.

 When to get professional help

 You can respond to an examination report yourself, and many applicants do.
-However, some objections are more complex than others, and a response that misses the mark (no pun intended) can make it harder to get your application accepted down the track.
+However, some objections are more complex than others, and a response that misses the mark can make it harder to get your application accepted down the track.

 What might seem like a fatal objection often has a viable path forward with the right analysis and strategy.
 A trade mark lawyer can assess the objections, identify the strongest arguments available, and prepare a response that gives your application the best chance of success.